 - Eat well.
 Eating balanced meals can give you more physical energy and help reduce the mental clutter that can get in the way of an effective day of mental work.
 To feel your best and work at your best, you should take care to incorporate wholesome, nutritious food on both the day of the SAT and the day before.

-- Since “cramming” can result in a lot of forgotten material, make sure that you put the majority of your energy where you can most use it.
+- Prioritize.
+Since “cramming” can result in a lot of forgotten material, make sure that you put the majority of your energy where you can most use it.
 Don’t only shore up your weaknesses, but prioritize the way you spend your limited study time.
 Every minute counts.

 - Prepare everything in advance.
 What doesn’t work on the day of the SAT?
 Stress.
 Anxiety.
 These negative emotions can bite into your confidence and make the entire process less enjoyable.
 Prepare all of the materials you need in advance so you can keep all of your mental energy focused on the big exam.